castle-dev/le-storage-service/README.md

 * `npm test` to run unit tests once
 * `gulp tdd` to run unit tests on every file change
+* `gulp coverage` to run unit tests and create a code coverage report

 ## Contributing